intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 An if statement.
 Both regions are *mixed regions*.

-The condition must be of bool type.
+The condition must have boolean type.

 Returns
 ~~~~~~~